mkasimova/Neural.Network.Relevance.Propagation/README.md

 # Support
 Please open an issue or contact oliver.fleetwood (at) gmail.com it you have any questions or comments about the code.

+# Checklist for interpreting molecular simulations with machine learning
+1. Identify the problem to investigate

+2. Decide if you should use supervised or unsupervised machine learning (or both)

+    a.
+The best choice depends on what data is available and the problem at hand

+    b.
+If you chose unsupervised learning, consider also clustering the simulation frames to label them and perform supervised learning

+3. Select a set of features and scale them

+    a.
+For many processes, protein internal coordinates are adequate.
+To reduce the number of features, consider filtering distances with a cutoff

+    b.
+Consider other features that can be expressed as a function of internal coordinates you suspect to be important for the process of interest (dihedral angles, cavity or pore hydration, ion or ligand binding etc...)

+4. Chose a set of ML methods to derive feature importance

+    a.
+To quickly get a clear importance profile with little noise, consider RF or KL for supervised learning.
+RF may perform better for noisy data.

+    b.
+For unsupervised learning, consider PCA, which is relatively robust when conducted on internal coordinates

+    c.
+To find all important features, including those requiring nonlinear transformations of input features, also use neural network based approaches such as MLP.
+This may come at the cost of more peaks in the importance distribution

+    d.
+Decide if you seek the average importance across the entire dataset (all methods), the importance per state (KL, a set of binary RF classifiers or MLP), or the importance per single configuration (MLP, RBM, AE)

+    e.
+Chose a set of hyperparameters which gives as reasonable trade off between performance and model prediction accuracy

+5. Ensure that the selected methods and hyperparameter choice perform well under cross-validation

+6. Average the importance per feature over many iterations

+7. Check that the distribution of importance has distinguishable peaks

+8. To select low-dimensional, interpretable CVs for plotting and enhanced sampling, inspect the top-ranked features

+9. For a holistic view, average the importance per residue or atom and visualize the projection on the 3d system

+10. If necessary, iterate over steps 3-9 with different features, ML methods and hyperparameters